Tim-Maes/ArrayExtensions/README.md

 - **SafeGet:** Get the element at the given index if it exists, otherwise return a default value.
 - **FindIndices:** Find all indices of items that match a given predicate.
 - **ForEach:** Execute an action for each element in the array.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Ensure to update tests as appropriate.

 ## License